The Founder’s Journey:

 It didn’t matter that I was qualified, ready, and willing.

-The system wasn’t built for case-by-case situations.
+The system wasn’t built for merit or common-sense situations.

-And Reservists converting to active duty were often seen not as a solution to critical manning shortfalls, but rather as a threat to promotion competition and quotas.
+Moreover, reservists converting to active duty were often seen not as a solution to critical manning shortfalls, but rather as a threat to promotion competition and quotas.

 But I wasn’t ready to give up.
 I adapted.